 That feeling of standing outside the escape room, having solved all the puzzles thrown at us, is just about the best feeling I’d ever experienced.
 But without the previous hour of tension, teamwork, and doubt, escaping would only have been another action.

 It was the challenge that brought us together and developed us more than the actual result.

 What was true in the escape room is true of life.
 And true of the writing life.

 Endings are overrated

 We sit down and plot a book.
 Create a theme.
 Write it.
 Rewrite.
 A year of work, or two or three.
 Then, in a single day, we present it to the world.
 Others get to read it.
 We hope they like it.

 If people like the book, it’s still a single point after months or years of work.
 One moment to carry us through the next months or years before we get another like it.

-If they don’t like it, then it’s even worse because all that time was spent in nothing.
+If they don’t like our book, then it’s even worse because all that time was spent on nothing.

 If we just live for these endings—these checkpoints which pass so much quicker than they come, then most of our lives will turn into a weary blur.
 When we look back, all we’ll see are a few trophies glittering in a vast desert that passed when we weren’t looking.